-A coach should be equipped with the ability to integrate and accurately evaluate multiple sources of information that would help his client to gain awareness of his capabilities.
-This would pave the way towards accomplishing results and unlocking opportunities for further learning during coaching and real work/life situations.
-Partnering with the client to develop goals that are SMART (specific, measurable, attractive, realistic and with target dates) are vital to a client's development.
+A coach should be equipped with the ability to integrate and accurately capture the system dynamics that would help his client to expand his perspective.
 A coach should keep abreast with his client’s plan, learning style and pace and reinforce his own commitment towards his goals.

 HOW A COACH WORKS

 There is no straight rule or formula on how a coach works.
 However there is a conventional wisdom on how a good coach should organise their work with the client.

 An engagement for Executive Coaching, usually offers a minimum of 6 sessions of coaching, for up to 12 sessions.
 The number of session depends on the client's needs.

 The first meeting would focus on coaching agreement, goal setting, trust building and discussions of agendas that the client deems pertinent to his learning outcome.

 As the client starts to recognise and work on his limiting patterns, the coach will introduce practices that would enable the client to have a heightened state of awareness and more effective responses.